Install Docker Engine on Debian¶

 Note:

-might report that none of these packages are installed.
+apt-getmight report that none of these packages are installed.

-aren't automatically removed when you uninstall Docker.
+Images, containers, volumes, and networks stored in /var/lib/docker/ aren't automatically removed when you uninstall Docker.
 If you want a clean installation, refer to the uninstall Docker Engine section.

 Installation Methods¶